brutus/GlusterFS-Tutorial/source/index.rst

 GlusterFS Tutorial
 ==================

-A small introduction to GlutsterFS_.
+A small introduction to GlusterFS_.

-After a short introduction there's an overview of the required steps to setup some shared storage with GlusterFS, followed by step by step instructions.
+After a short introduction there's an overview of the required steps to setup some shared storage with GlusterFS_, followed by step by step instructions.

 .. note:: Right now it's only available in *german language*.

 Contents
 --------

-Ein schnelles Step-By-Step Tutorial zum Erstellen von GlusterFS Volumes.
+Ein schnelles Step-By-Step Tutorial zum Erstellen von GlusterFS_ Volumes.

 .. toctree::
    :maxdepth: 2